#

 The team at Pulmonary and Sleep Medicine Group, LLC begins by learning about other symptoms you may have that suggest a specific problem.
 For example, they ask about wheezing, a fever, a cough, whether your cough is dry or brings up mucus, and whether you can breathe better when sitting up.

-The next step may involve breathing tests and pulmonary function tests, which you can do through telemedicine.
+The next step may involve breathing tests or pulmonary function tests.
 A chest X-ray, CT scan, or ultrasound is also essential for diagnosing many lung conditions.

 How is shortness of breath treated?